 - There are roughly 17 million eBay sellers worldwide compared to the nearly 10 million Amazon seller accounts worldwide

-- 24% of Amazon sellers currently sell on eBay, according to Jungle Scout’s 2023 State of the Amazon Seller report.
+- 23% of Amazon sellers currently sell on eBay, according to Jungle Scout’s 2023 State of the Amazon Seller report, and 33% of Amazon sellers plan to expand on eBay in 2024.

 Is selling on eBay worth it?